Zetaorionis/credit-risk-classification/README.md

 * Stages of the modeling: Loading dataset, separating of target and features, splitting data using train_test_split, fitting logistic regression model to the training data, saving prediction in order to evaluate and creating a confusion matrix and classification report.
 * Methods used: logistic Regression.

+## Instructions

+The instructions for this Challenge are divided into the following subsections:
+* Split the Data into Training and Testing Sets
+* Create a Logistic Regression Model with the Original Data
+* Write a Credit Risk Analysis Report

+## Split the Data into Training and Testing Sets

+1. Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.
+2. Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.
+3. Split the data into training and testing datasets by using train_test_split.

+## Create a Logistic Regression Model with the Original Data

+Use knowledge of logistic regression to complete the following steps:
+1. Fit a logistic regression model by using the training data (X_train and y_train).
+2. Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.
+3. Evaluate the model’s performance by doing the following:
+   - Generate a confusion matrix.
+   - Print the classification report.
+4. Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

 ## Results